ElMassimo/js_from_routes/docs/guide/introduction.md

   [Case conversion] between Ruby and JS is handled for you, but you can also [opt-out][case conversion].

-### ✅ Type Safety
+### ✅ Safety

-  If an action is renamed or removed, it can be detected by ESLint or the TypeScript compiler.
+  Prevents routing mistakes when renaming or removing an action.

   Path helpers are fully typed, and client libraries are entirely written in TypeScript.